zephyrproject-rtos/zephyr/doc/services/pm/device_runtime.rst

 :c:enumerator:`PM_DEVICE_STATE_SUSPENDING` state first and then into the :c:enumerator:`PM_DEVICE_STATE_SUSPENDED` state when the action is run.

+For devices on a power domain (via the devicetree 'power-domain' property), device runtime power management automatically attempts to request and release the dependent domain in response to :c:func:`pm_device_runtime_get` and :c:func:`pm_device_runtime_put` calls on the child device.

+For the previous to automatically control the power domain state, device runtime PM must be enabled on the power domain device (either through the `zephyr,pm-device-runtime-auto` devicetree property or :c:func:`pm_device_runtime_enable`).

 .. graphviz::
    :caption: Device states and transitions